ongbt/ETL/README.md

       ...
 ```
 #### Parameters:
+- mapping: dict - The dictionary specifying the original column names as keys and the new column names as values.
   - column_name: column to copy
   - new_column_name: name for the new column
 #### Example:
 ```
 - copy_columns: